How to Feed 1.5 Billion Extra People Using Only the Crops We've Already Grown

 Is it edible?

-The biggest question with the food products is "does it taste good?"
-Customers, who got the opportunity to try samples report as follows:
+The biggest question with food products is "does it taste good?"
+Customers who got the opportunity to try samples report as follows:

 Health benefits of sustainable food

-Extruded snacks contain a comparable amount of protein as animal products.
-If you like snacking now you can eat it all day long.
+Extruded snacks like ours contain a comparable amount of protein to animal products.
+If you like snacking, now you can eat all day long.

 How does sustainable food help protect the environment?

-USDA reports that the world's supply of the oilcakes in 2017 is 334.82 million metric tons.
+The USDA reports that the world's supply of oilcake in 2017 is 334.82 million metric tons.

 Source: USDA, Oilseeds: World Markets and Trade Report, December 2017, PLANETARIANS